neuronlabs/neuron/README.md

 The mapped models must have all the field's with [defined type](https://docs.neuronlabs.io/neuron-core/models/structure.html#model-structure).
 The initial model mapping was based on the [JSONAPI v1.0](https://jsonapi.org/format/#document-resource-objects) model definition.
 The distributed environment required each [relationship](https://docs.neuronlabs.io/neuron-core/models/relationship.html) to be specified of it's kind and type, just as their foreign keys.

-The query processor needs to work as the orchestrator, choreographer.
-As each model's repository might use different database, it needs to implement distributed [transactions](https://docs.neuronlabs.io/neuron-core/query/transactions.html).
+The query processor works as the orchestrator and choreographer.
+It allows to join the queries where each model's use a different database.
+It also allows distributed transactions [transactions](https://docs.neuronlabs.io/neuron-core/query/transactions.html).

 ## Install

-`go get -u github.com/neuronlabs/neuron-core`
+`go get github.com/neuronlabs/neuron-core`

 ## Docs
 - Neuron-Core: https://docs.neuronlabs.io/neuron-core